1225 Director of Information Technology Services WP

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Coordinates and supervises the day-to-day operations of the Computer Services department, including determining the optimal allocation of available resources.
+1. Coordinates and supervises the day-to-day operations of the Information Technology Services department, including determining the optimal allocation of available resources.

 2. Assures the delivery of responsive, quality academic/administrative computing services to the campus community.

 3. Serves as the Missouri State University – West Plains liaison to Administrative and Information Services and Computer Services in the Missouri State University System to coordinate all large-scale technology-based initiatives, policies, and plans.